-&lt;sup>5 When determining whether it meets these criteria on or after January 1, 2018, a bank, savings association, or credit union relies on the definitions in the HMDA Rule.
+8 When determining whether it meets these criteria on or after January 1, 2018, a bank, savings association, or credit union relies on the definitions in the HMDA Rule.

-- b.
+- 4. Federally Related Test.
+The bank, savings association, or credit union: - a.
+Is federally insured; or - b.
 Is federally regulated; or - c.
 Originated at least one Home Purchase Loan or Refinancing of a Home Purchase Loan that was secured by a first lien on a one-to-four-unit Dwelling and also (i) was insured, guaranteed or supplemented by a Federal agency or (ii) was intended for sale to Fannie Mae or Freddie Mac.
 12 CFR 1003.2(g)(1)(iv). - 5.
 Loan-Volume Thresholds.
 The bank, savings association, or credit union meets or exceeds either the loan-volume threshold for Closed-End Mortgage Loans or the loan-volume threshold for Open-End Lines of Credit in each of the two preceding calendar years.
-Effective January 1, 2018 through June 30, 2020, the loan-volume threshold for Closed-End Mortgage Loans is 25 Closed-End Mortgage Loans, and effective July 1, 2020, the loan-volume threshold for Closed-End Mortgage Loans is 100 Closed-End Mortgage Loans.
-Effective January 1, 2018 through December 31, 2021, the loan-volume threshold for Open-End Lines of Credit, and effective January 1, 2022, the loan-volume threshold for Open-End Lines of Credit is 200 Open-End Lines of Credit.
+Effective January 1, 2018, the loan-volume threshold for Closed-End Mortgage Loans is 25 Closed-End Mortgage Loans.
+Effective January 1, 2018 through December 31, 2021, the loan-volume threshold for Open-End Lines of Credit was 500 Open-End Lines of Credit, and effective January 1, 2022, the loan-volume threshold for Open-End Lines of Credit is 200 Open-End Lines of Credit.